codicevitae/python-pi/Week_2/Lesson_3/README.md

 ## Lesson
 *These concepts will be given interactively, via whiteboard/projector.
 Students can take notes during the discussion.
 Estimated time ~15 minutes.*

+The grammar of imperative languages is composed of statements, expressions, and values.
+Today we will discuss values.

 A *value* is a specific *thing* with a specific *type*.

 Simple (primitive) value types are either numbers, strings or booleans.

 There are two kinds of numbers, integers and floating point numbers.

 Floating point numbers have a period to indicate their fractional part, or an 'e' to indicate it's in exponential notation.
+Floating point numbers are *not* real numbers.

 Neither integers nor floating point numbers ever contain commas.